stablekernel/aqueduct/doc/db/executing_queries.md

 The `updateOne` method will return `null` if no rows were updated.
 It is important to note that if `updateOne` is used and more than one row is updated, `updateOne` will throw an exception and the changes to the data *are not reversible*.
 Because this is likely a mistake, this is considered an error, hence the exception is thrown.
 It is up to the programmer to recognize whether or not a particular `updateOne` query would impact multiple rows.

-If an update violates a unique property, an `HTTPResponseException` with status code 409 will be thrown.
+If an update violates a unique property, a `QueryException` will be thrown with `QueryExceptionEvent.conflict` as its `event`.
+A `RequestHandler` will respond to a request with a status code 409 when this exception is bubbled up to its exception handler.

 Update queries have a safety feature that prevents you from accidentally updating every row.
 If you try to execute a `Query` to do an update and no `predicate` or `matchOn` property is defined, the default behavior of `Query` will throw an exception prior to carrying out the request.
 If you explicitly want to update every instance of some entity (that is, every row of a table), you must set the `Query`'s `confirmQueryModifiesAllInstancesOnDeleteOrUpdate` to `true` prior to execution.
 (This property defaults to `false`.)